 Bus Terminals in Seoul

-Heading into Seoul, there are five bus terminals to choose from.
-Lucky for you, the two largest and most popular sit near the Han River:
+There are five bus terminals to choose from in Seoul.
+Lucky for you, the two most trafficked perch near the Han River.

-Unlike Seoul, each city has one bus terminal.
-And each rests in the middle of their downtowns.
+Unlike Seoul, each city has one bus terminal perched in the middle of their downtowns.

-So after your bus drops you off, hop on your bike and pedal a few kilometers to the river.
-Bam!
-You’re on the Cross-Country bike path.
+After your bus arrives, just hop on your bike and pedal a few kilometers to the South Han River.

 Below find a complete list of cities, counties, and provinces on the Han River.
 You can also find links the bike path breakdowns.